codeforpdx/recordexpungPDX/doc/docker.md

  - **node** react-scripts/webpack dev server (port 3000)
  - **expungeservice** uwsgi server hosting Flask [app](../src/backend/expungservice/app.py) (port 5000)
- - **postgres** postgres database

-Named Docker volumes provide persistent storage of database and node\_modules files.
+Named Docker volumes provide persistent storage of node\_modules files.
 To update node dependencies, edit [package.json](../src/frontend/package.json), and restart the container with `make frontend_restart`.
 Use `make frontend_logs` to watch the NPM install output, and use CTRL-C to stop watching once you see something like:

 ```
 node_1            | You can now view record-expunge-pdx in the browser.